-The Final Terms relating to any specific Tranche of Bonds (the Social Bonds) may provide that it will be SFIL's or CAFFIL's intention to apply the proceeds of the subscription of the Social Bonds to the Health Loan Portfolio.
-For the avoidance of doubt, references to Social Bonds herein should be construed as any securities to be issued by SFIL or CAFFIL in line and in accordance with the Social Note Framework.
+The Final Terms relating to any issue of Social Obligations Foncières issued by CAFFIL or Social Notes issued by SFIL (the "Social Bonds") may provide that it will be SFIL's or CAFFIL's intention to apply the proceeds of the subscription of the Social Bonds to the Health Loan Portfolio.
+For the avoidance of doubt, references to Social Bonds herein should be construed as any securities to be issued by SFIL or CAFFIL in line and in accordance with this document (the "Social Note Framework").

 Prospective investors should have regard to the information set out in the relevant Final Terms regarding such use of proceeds and must determine for themselves the relevance of such information for the purpose of any investment in such Social Bonds together with any other investigation such investor deems necessary.
-In particular, no assurance is given by the SFIL, CAFFIL or the relevant dealers that the use of such proceeds for any asset will satisfy, whether in whole or in part, any present or future investor expectations or requirements as regards any investment criteria or guidelines with which such investor or its investments are required to comply, whether by any present or future applicable law or regulations or by the Issuer's own by-laws or other governing rules or investment portfolio mandates, in particular with regard to any direct or indirect environmental, sustainability or social impact of any projects or uses related to any asset.
+In particular, no assurance is given by SFIL, CAFFIL or the relevant dealers that the use of such proceeds for any asset will satisfy, whether in whole or in part, any present or future investor expectations or requirements as regards any investment criteria or guidelines with which such investor or its investments are required to comply, whether by any present or future applicable law or regulations or by SFIL or CAFFIL's own by-laws or other governing rules or investment portfolio mandates, in particular with regard to any direct or indirect environmental, sustainability or social impact of any projects or uses related to any asset.
 Furthermore, it should be noted that there is currently no clearly defined definition (legal, regulatory or otherwise) of, nor market consensus as to what constitutes, a "green", "sustainable" or "social" or an equivalently-labelled asset.
-In addition the requirements of any such label may evolve from time to time, accordingly, no assurance is or can be given to investors that any asset or use(s) the subject of, or related to, any asset will meet any or all investor expectations regarding such "green", "social" or other equivalently-labelled performance objectives.
+In addition, the requirements of any such label may evolve from time to time, accordingly, no assurance is or can be given to investors that any asset or use(s) the subject of, or related to, any asset will meet any or all investor expectations regarding such "green", "social" or other equivalently-labelled performance objectives.

-No assurance or representation is given as to the suitability or reliability for any purpose whatsoever of any opinion or certification of any third party (whether or not solicited by the Issuer) which may be made available in connection with the issue of any Social Bonds and in particular with any asset, to fulfil any environmental, social, sustainable and/or other criteria.
+No assurance or representation is given as to the suitability or reliability for any purpose whatsoever of any opinion or certification of any third party (whether or not solicited by SFIL or CAFFIL) which may be made available in connection with the issue of any Social Bonds and in particular with any asset, to fulfil any environmental, social, sustainable and/or other criteria.
 Currently, the providers of such opinions and certifications are not subject to any specific regulatory or other regime or oversight.
-Any such opinion or certification is not, nor should be deemed to be, a recommendation by the Issuer or any other person to buy, sell or hold any such Social Bonds.
+Any such opinion or certification is not, nor should be deemed to be, a recommendation by SFIL or CAFFIL or any other person to buy, sell or hold any such Social Bonds.

-While it is the intention of the Issuer to apply the proceeds of any Social Bonds so specified for the relevant asset, in, or substantially in, the manner described in the relevant Final Terms, there can be no assurance that the relevant asset or use(s) the subject of, or related to, any asset, will be capable of being implemented in or substantially in such manner and/or accordance with any timing schedule and that accordingly such proceeds will be totally or partially disbursed for such asset.
-Nor can there be any assurance that such asset will be completed within any specified period or at all or with the results or outcome as originally expected or anticipated by the Issuer.
-Any such event or failure by the Issuer will not constitute an event of default under the Social Bonds.
+While it is the intention of SFIL or CAFFIL to apply the proceeds of any Social Bonds so specified for the relevant asset, in, or substantially in, the manner described in the Final Terms, there can be no assurance that the relevant asset or use(s) the subject of, or related to, any asset, will be capable of being implemented in or substantially in such manner and/or accordance with any timing schedule and that accordingly such proceeds will be totally or partially disbursed for such asset.
+Nor can there be any assurance that such asset will be completed within any specified period or at all or with the results or outcome as originally expected or anticipated by SFIL or CAFFIL.
+Any such event or failure by SFIL or CAFFIL will not constitute an event of default under the Social Bonds.